DATA DEFINITION LANGUAGE COMMANDS

 THE ORACLE TABLE – DUAL

-Dual is a small oracle table which consists of only one row and one column and contains the value X in that column.
+small oracle table which consists of only one row and one column and contains

 INSERT

-This command is used to insert values into the table.
+command is used to insert values into the table.

 SELECT